 For most marketers, SEO is all about identifying target keywords, optimizing their sites for the said keywords, and building a bunch of links to get their sites ranking.

-It’s all pretty straightforward, and it does deliver decent results.
+It’s all pretty straightforward.
+It does deliver decent results, too.
 But what if you are an enterprise SaaS and you want to take it up a notch?

 You see, enterprise SaaS companies deal with unique challenges that regular SMB SaaS companies do not experience.
 Think about the high expectations you have to deal with.
 You might need to produce quality content at insane volumes, for example.